 The right flange.
 As with all pumping moms, you'll want to find the right sized flange.
 Flanges are sized to the nipple, not to the overall breast size, so you could require a small sized flange and have very large breasts.
 Flanges must fit correctly to pump efficiently, and an improperly sized flange can cause pain and/or skin damage.
-See this link for some good photos of properly and improperly sized flanges and if possible, get your flanges sized by an IBCLC.
+See this link to learn how to chose a flange size that fits properly and if possible, get your flanges sized by an IBCLC.

 Get the right angle.
 It may take a little experimentation to find the right angle to hold the flanges while pumping.
 Just be sure that your angle doesn't cause you to leak any milk from the underside of the flanges, and that it doesn't cause any discomfort.
 Many moms recommend Pumpin’Pals because they can make pumping more comfortable and efficient.